DD898989/WordFilter_3_IntervewProject_killuplus300-at-gmail.com/README.md

 ##### x-axis　　　: filter cases
 ##### y-axis　　　: average finish time(second)
 ![](https://github.com/DD898989/Pictures/blob/master/1107%20002.PNG)<br/>
-test cases does's seem to have relation with time<br/>
+test cases don't seem to have relation with time<br/>
 in this algorithm, we mark an number on the location where match case, so the more cases means less operation in later time, since the test cases is an dictionary, this is a reasonable result<br/>